esm7/obsidian-vimrc-support/README.md

 Here's a simple & useful `.obsidian.vimrc` that I'm using:

 ```
+" Have j and k navigate visual lines rather than logical ones
 nmap j gj
 nmap k gk
+" I like using H and L for beginning/end of line
 nmap H ^
 nmap L $
+" Quickly remove search highlights
 nmap <F9> :nohl

+" Yank to system clipboard
+set clipboard=unnamed
 ```

 ## Supported Commands